Bunyip: Characteristics

 Bunyip (1935), by Gerald Markham Lewis, from the National Library of Australia digital collections, demonstrates the variety in descriptions of the legendary creature.

-The bunyip has been described as amphibious, almost entirely aquatic (there are no reports of the creature being sighted on land), (Note: Amphibious, but never been witnessed going ashore on the riverbank, according to South Australian Institute 1901.) inhabiting lakes, rivers, swamps, lagoons, billabongs, creeks, waterholes, sometimes "particular waterholes in the riverbeds".
+The bunyip has been described as amphibious, almost entirely aquatic (there are no reports of the creature being sighted on land), (Note: Amphibious, but never having been witnessed going ashore on the riverbank, according to South Australian Institute 1901.) inhabiting lakes, rivers, swamps, lagoons, billabongs, creeks, waterholes, sometimes "particular waterholes in the riverbeds".

 Physical descriptions of bunyips vary widely.
 George French Angus may have collected a description of a bunyip in his account of a "water spirit" from the Moorundi people of the Murray River before 1847, stating it is "much dreaded by them ...
 It inhabits the Murray; but ... they have some difficulty describing it.
 Its most usual form ... is said to be that of an enormous starfish."
 The Challicum bunyip, an outline image of a bunyip carved by Aboriginal people into the bank of Fiery Creek, near Ararat, Victoria, was first recorded by The Australasian newspaper in 1851.
 According to the report, the bunyip had been speared after killing an Aboriginal man.
 Antiquarian Reynell Johns claimed that until the mid-1850s, Aboriginal people made a "habit of visiting the place annually and retracing the outlines of the figure [of the bunyip] which is about 11 paces long and 4 paces in extreme breadth".
 The outline image no longer exists.
-Robert Brough Smyth's Aborigines of Victoria (1878) devoted ten pages to the bunyip, but concluded "in truth little is known among the blacks respecting its form, covering or habits; they appear to have been in such dread of it as to have been unable to take note of its characteristics".
+Robert Brough Smyth's Aborigines of Victoria (1878) devoted ten pages to the bunyip, but concluded "in truth little is known among the blacks respecting its form, covering or habits; they appear to have been in such dread of it as to have been unable to take note of its characteristics."
 Eugénie Louise McNeil recalled from her childhood memory in the 1890s that the bunyip supposedly had a snout like an owl ("a Mopoke"), and was probably a nocturnal creature by her estimation.
 (Note: Crawford, Eugénie (1972).
 A Bunyip Close Behind Me. quoted in Seal 1999, p.
 15 and Holden 2001.
 The informant of the childhood experience in the 1890s is not Crawford (as misattributed by Holden) but her mother, Eugénie Louise McNeil (1886–1983).)